davep/davep.github.com/content/posts/2023/2023-08-20-seen-by-davep-broke-again.md

 ![Broken images in my photoblog](/attachments/2023/08/20/borked-photos.webp#centre)

 I don't actually quite know exactly what's going on here, and at this point I really don't care.
-My working hypothesis is this: when ifttt added the images to the Blogger posts, it was doing so in a way that it was using the image hosted by Twitter.
+My working hypothesis is this: when IFTTT added the images to the Blogger posts, it was doing so in a way that it was using the image hosted by Twitter.
 Because of this, either due to some change in the Twitter API, or perhaps because I've locked down my Twitter account, the